ubc-library-rc/advanced-shell/tools.md

 ---
 layout: default
-title: Resources
+title: Tools
 nav_order: 8
 ---
-# Resources
+# Tools

-Some additional resources for extended exploration:
+Some additional tools and resources for extended exploration:

 ## Customizing the shell